ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="markdown-4-create-the-folder-types-and-copy-the-file-piwebdts-into-it" name="4-create-the-folder-types-and-copy-the-file-piwebdts-into-it"></a>
 #### 4. Create the folder `@types` and copy the file `piweb.d.ts` into it

 These are the type definitions of the PiWeb custom plot interface.
 It will enable productivity features like syntax highlighting and auto completion in your IDE.
-You can find this file **TODO**.
+You can find this file **[here](https://github.com/ZEISS-PiWeb/PiWeb-Customplot/blob/master/piweb.d.ts)**.
 The folder `@types` was defined as the type root in the `tsconfig.json` file.

 <a id="markdown-5-create-the-folder-src-and-create-the-file-indexts-in-it" name="5-create-the-folder-src-and-create-the-file-indexts-in-it"></a>
 #### 5. Create the folder `src` and create the file `index.ts` in it